tokio-rs/tokio-rfcs/rfc.md

 progress.

 One important change with this is that the ability to "spawn onto a `Core`" is no longer exposed, and this will need to be constructed manually if desired.
+For example usage of `Handle::spawn` today will switch to `CurrentThread.spawn`, and usage of `Remote::spawn` will need to be manually orchestrated with a constructed mpsc channel which uses `CurrentThread.spawn` on one end.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-## The `tokio` crate API
+## Changes to `tokio-core`

-The new `tokio` crate will have a similar API to `tokio-core`, but with a few notable differences:
+This RFC is a backwards-compatible change to `tokio-core` and will be released as simply a new minor version.
+The major differences, however will be:

 * `Core` is now both `Send` and `Sync`, but methods continue to take `&mut self` for `poll` and `turn` to ensure exclusive access when running a `Core`.
 This